isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    | v4-access-domain                       | 213  | fqdn                      | false       | false       |
    +----------------------------------------+------+---------------------------+-------------+-------------+

+You can see example of how these options are configured at :ref:`config-example-kea4-all-options-json`.

 .. note::

   The ``default-url`` option was replaced with ``v4-captive-portal`` in Kea 2.1.2, as introduced by